joemoose/dungeoneers.d20/docs/combat.md

 ## Subdual

 Rather than inflicting grievous harm, you can attempt to **subdue** an opponent using a melee weapon.
 Ranged weapons can’t subdue.
-Declare that you’re trying to subdue and then attack as usual, but halve the damage after first reducing it by the opponent’s armor rating.
+Declare that you’re trying to subdue and then attack as usual, but halve the damage after reducing it by the opponent’s armor rating.
 An enemy who suffers critical damage or death from a subdual attack is knocked unconscious.

 ## Morale

-When you’re fighting a group of opponents, the opponents must pass a WIL save as a group to continue fighting after they take their first casualty and again after they lose half their numbers or their leader is defeated.
+When you’re fighting a group of opponents, the opponents must pass a WIL save to continue fighting after they take their first casualty and again after they lose half their numbers or their leader is defeated.
 Opponents who fail morale immediately surrender or rout and attempt to flee.

 Lone foes must pass a WIL save when reduced to 0 HP.